Private Internet Access VPN Review

 When served with an FBI warrant to hand over VPN logs, PIA didn’t have anything to give investigators, making it one of the few VPN providers whose no-logging claim is known to have been tested.
 However, since PIA hasn’t been publicly dragged into court since it was bought by Kape Technologies, we don’t have proof that it has continued its no-logging policy under new ownership, although I have no reason to suspect that anything would change here.

-PIA also publishes bi-annual transparency reports, which, as of February 2022, inform us that the firm has received nine court orders, six subpoenas and six warrants, and handed over logs for none of them (because it doesn’t keep logs).
+PIA also publishes bi-annual transparency reports, which, as of March 2023, inform us that the firm has received nine court orders, 68 subpoenas and six warrants, among other notices and demands for data.
+It has handed over logs for none of them, because it doesn’t keep logs in the first place.

 Features and Usability

-There are graphical clients for Windows, Linux and macOS, and detailed instructions are provided for setting up connections on other operating systems and devices.
+There are graphical clients for Windows, Linux and macOS, and detailed instructions are provided for setting up connections on other operating systems and devices, including routers and other network appliances.

-PIA’s Windows desktop app has all the advanced configuration options you’re likely to need, but is simple enough to get a handle on, even for novices.
+PIA’s Windows desktop app has all the advanced configuration options you’re likely to need, but is simple enough even for novices to easily get to grips with.
 A single button allows you to connect to the last VPN server you used, with an arrow that takes you to a full, searchable list of endpoint locations.
 This displays their current latency and allows you to add favourites.

 A separate Settings window lets you configure the client’s behaviour, allowing actions such as launching on system startup and connecting automatically.
 You can even switch between the client’s default dark theme and a lighter colour palette.